NicholasChoong/uwa-fee-calculator/README.md

 Install the necessary packages

+    cd client
     yarn install

-To run the client
+To run the frontend

+    cd client
-    yarn client
+    yarn start

 To run the server

-    yarn server

-To run both

-    yarn dev
+    python -m venv venv
+    activate the virtual environment
+    pip install -r requirements.txt
+    python calculator.py

-Go to `http://localhost:3000` to check out the prototype
+Go to `http://localhost:3000` to check out the prototype for the frontend.
+Go to `http://localhost:5000` to check out the prototype for the server.

+Detialed instructions are in the installation manual.

 # License